PXBT/ULTIMATE-UNIVERSAL-CHEATSHEET/ADBLOCK.md

-allow unknown sources in settings. use this config for adguard: [adguard_settings_3.6.32_0201_145513 config (only version 3.6.32)](https://github.com/PXBT/ULTIMATE-UNIVERSAL-CHEATSHEET/blob/9210c35237b8482c6a8c5f9d356190b792f9f43c/adguard_settings_3.6.32_0201_145513.json) how to import config?: download above file. then import from adguard. to import from adguard: go settings then general, then import settings then select extracted file from downloads
+allow unknown sources in settings. use this config for adguard: [adguard_settings_3.6.32_0201_145513 config (only version 3.6.32)](https://github.com/PXBT/ULTIMATE-UNIVERSAL-CHEATSHEET/blob/9210c35237b8482c6a8c5f9d356190b792f9f43c/adguard_settings_3.6.32_0201_145513.json) how to import config?: download above file. then import from adguard. to import from adguard: go settings then general, then import settings then select downloaded file